 Biology students should take advantage of the opportunities available to participate in research with Adelphi faculty, either on a volunteer basis or for credit.
 This research experience is invaluable in mastering skills, expanding intellectual horizons, opening career opportunities, and sharing the thrill of discovery.
 Students are also invited to explore careers in the health professions by taking either Pre-Health Professions Internship (BIO 495 ), in which they observe in different departments at Winthrop Hospital or the dental preceptorship (BIO 498 ), in which they observe in a variety of dental offices.

 Scholar Teacher Education Program (STEP)

-The Biology Department in association with the Adelphi University Ruth S. Ammon School of Education offers a unique combined baccalaureate/master’s five year program (B.A. or B.S./MA) which allows a student to major in Biology and also fulfill courses in education that will lead to New York State teaching certification.
-See the Master of Arts Programs in English, Mathematics, Science and Social Studies Education, Ruth S. Ammon School of Education .
+The Biology Department in association with the Adelphi University College of Education and Health Sciences offers a unique combined baccalaureate/master’s five year program (B.A. or B.S./MA) which allows a student to major in Biology and also fulfill courses in education that will lead to New York State teaching certification.
+See the Master of Arts Programs in English, Mathematics, Science and Social Studies Education, College of Education and Health Sciences .

 Pre-Health Professions Preparation